Gaslighting VS Lying: 7 Differences You Should Understand

 7 Gaslighting VS Lying Differences to Be Aware Of

-Gaslighters tell lies but they may do so for different reasons compared to your average everyday fibbers.
+Gaslighters tell lies but may do so for different reasons than your average everyday fibbers.
 The distinguishing element is the intention behind lying vs gaslighting, keeping in mind that gaslighting can be done unconsciously.
 A stark difference is also seen in the long-term effects.
 Let’s look at seven ways you can tell these two behaviors apart.

 #1.
-Gaslighting is done to manipulate, lying aims to deceive
+Gaslighting is done to manipulate, and lying aims to deceive

 Lying is simply stating information the person (the liar) knows to be untrue.
 They could also withhold information to prevent someone from discovering the truth.

-Deliberately making a false statement is not only misleading but also amounts to deception.
+Deliberately making a false statement is misleading and amounts to deception.
 People also lie to scam or defraud the other person for personal gain.

 When someone gaslights you, it’s usually about mind control and causing emotional instability.
 It’s a wicked way for the individual to make others powerless and get their needs met.